mxd1288/sctld_jamboree/tagseq/README.md

 #### 4.1 Genome Indexing

 We first need to generate a genome index for STAR to align our trimmed reads against.
+This requires **ALOT** of RAM so this should be done on the supercomputer (I use Pegasus for mine).

 *Orbicella faveolata*
 ```bash